 The process of divorce can be tedious and stressful.
 It can also take a long period of time depending on the situation and the reason for the divorce.
 Generally, the court process normally takes a minimum of three years.
 Once your lawyer presents a court case, the involved parties will normally be given a maximum of six months period to determine whether or not they want the divorce.
 During this process, both parties are advised to go to seek counselling or traditional leaders in their communities, who will try to reconcile them.
 In most cases, the separating couples always come back and still insist on the divorce.

-After the six months grace, the separating couples will be obligated to appear in court for a full hearing.
+After six months of grace, the separating couples will be obligated to appear in court for a full hearing.
 This is the period where stern issues concerning property division and child maintenance will arise.
 This process can also take a long period of time as the separating spouses must agree on the terms before the process can continue.
 The court will hear the couples and make a ruling.

 After the ending of the marriage, each party will be guided on what to do by their attorneys.
 The preceding activities between both parties will be monitored by the court to ensure they follow the ruling.
-Occasionally, a DNA test may be required, title deed will also be necessary and also evidence of ownership of various properties will be updated where necessary.
+Occasionally, a DNA test may be required, a title deed will also be necessary and also evidence of ownership of various properties will be updated where necessary.